- Reference Number: HEY444/2025

 A healthcare professional called a Radiographer, trained in producing the best images with minimum radiation, will perform the examination.
 During your visit you may also meet a Clinical Imaging Support Worker who may help prepare you for your examination.

 A CT scan can be performed on any area of the head or body.
-It can give clear pictures of soft tissues such as muscles, organs, large blood vessels, the brain and nerves.
-It can also give clear pictures of bones.
-CT examinations are performed for a number of reasons, for example:
+It can give clear pictures of soft tissues such as muscles, organs, large blood vessels, and brain It can also give clear pictures of bones.
+CT examinations are performed for several reasons, for example:

 - To detect abnormalities in the body, such as tumours, abscesses, abnormal blood vessels